vyomasystems-lab/challenges-NAvi349/level3_design/README.md

 ## Verification Strategy

-Multiply the multiplicand and the mulitplier and compare it with the DUt's output.
+Multiply the multiplicand and the mulitplier and compare it with the DUT's output.

 ## Verification Completeness